 The day Dan died, our house filled with friends and family.
 I’ll never forget one dear friend working in my kitchen saying, “We need worship music” as she popped a CD into the player.
 Another friend later urged me to come and listen as my children and their friends were upstairs singing and playing guitars in worship.

-Worship helps us draw near to God when we don’t have words.
+Worship draws us near to God when we don’t have words.
 It reminds us of God’s truth when circumstances are screaming different.
 It fixes our eyes on Him when we can’t see a way through.
 And it renews our hope as we anchor into God’s promises.
-Create a worship playlist or use this one I created of songs to comfort in grief.
+Create a worship playlist or save this songs to comfort in grief playlist.
 You can find it on Spotify here.

 7. Draw near to God by tackling our thoughts.

 It’s a daily exchange of our thoughts for God’s thoughts.
 Philippians 4:8 tells us to think about “whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable — if anything is excellent or praiseworthy.”
-We can do that by getting into God’s Word consistently and carefully choosing what we listen to, read and view.
-These 31 Christian affirmations rooted in scripture are great reminders of God’s truth for us.
+We can do that by getting into God’s Word consistently and by carefully choosing what we listen to, read and view.
+Daily affirmations like these 31 Christian affirmations rooted in scripture have been espcially helpful in seasons when I’ve fought to focus on truth.

 8. Draw near to God through regular rest.

 Rest is a gift from God.
-He’s given us permission to push pause on busyness and distractions that keep us from Him, to refill and refresh.
+He knows that endless busyness and constant distractions keep us from abiding in Him.
+Rest is not just His command but His gift so that we can regularly refill and refresh.
 I’ve come to love Sundays where I get to rest, nap or otherwise take it easy after church.
-Making sure I get a regular Sabbath rest has made a world of difference for the rest of my week.
+Putting boundaries on my Sunday to get a regular Sabbath rest has made a world of difference for the rest of my week.

 Grief is exhausting.
 It takes enormous physical, mental, cognitive and emotional bandwidth.
 Grief fatigue is a real thing and we can’t fix it simply by getting more sleep.
-Dr. Saundra Dalton Smith says there are seven kinds of exhaustion and seven kinds of rest we need.
+Dr. Saundra Dalton Smith has excellent insight into the seven kinds of exhaustion and seven kinds of rest we need, which I’ve found particularly applicable in grief.

 9. Draw near to God through time outside.

 God’s creation helps us draw close to Him.
 Even as I write this, I can hear several different kinds of birds chirping and calling, a reminder that if God cares for the sparrow, then He cares for us as well.
 (Matt.
-6:26) We see God’s glory in nature, from the singular design of a roadside dandelion to the roaring majesty of a rushing waterfall.
-Our Creator who holds the world together can hold our heart together as well.
+6:26) We see God’s glory in nature, from the glorious design of roadside wildflowers to the roaring majesty of a rushing waterfall.
+Our Creator who holds the world together holds our heart together as well.

 10. Draw near to God through community.